 - Run a rebuild on your data file at least once every 4 weeks.
 Then run a Verify and fix any errors in the QBWin.Log file.

 - Don’t go for the automatic updates for QuickBooks.
-Run updates manually once they have been confirmed to be stable (by leading posts on the Intuit Community forums).
+Run updates manually once they have been confirmed to be stable (by reading posts on the Intuit Community forums).

 - Invest by optimizing your PCs through defragging the hard drives.
 You can also improve the performance of QuickBooks by avoiding the use of a real-time AntiVirus software on the host computer.